The Prairie Island Indian Community is a sovereign Indian tribe organized under the Indian Reorganization Act, 25 U.S.C. 476.

 Several committees also play a key role in decision making processes.
 Committees such as; Housing, Enrollment, and Education.

-Prairie Island Tribal Council Secretary Ronald Johnson is currently serving his fourth term.
+Prairie Island Tribal Council President Ronald Johnson is currently serving his fifth term.
 Johnson has previously served as vice president and assistant secretary/treasurer of the Tribal Council.
 Serving as spokesperson for the tribe, Johnson has testified before Congress on labor relations issues and is consistently quoted by the media.

 Co-chair of the National Congress of American Indian’s Department of Homeland Security, Johnson also works with the state of Minnesota on Homeland Security to ensure tribal concerns are recognized.